Watch Online Paro Ullu Web Series Cast, Release Date, Actress Names & More

 Paro Ullu Web Series: Paro is an upcoming Indian web series from Ullu App.
 Paro web series belongs to the romance genre.
 Paro web series cast includes Leena Jumani in the lead role.
 Paro web series release date is 18th May 2021 and it is available to be streaming online by Ullu App & website.
 Ullu App releasing different content for its users to entertain them.
-Paro web series had a different and unique story.
+Paro web series had a different and unique story about bride trafficking.

 Stop Web Series Story